mk/clerk-px23/README.md

 ### Static Publishing

 Clerk also comes with a way to turn a collection of notebooks into static HTML pages for publishing to the web.
+We could not resist the temptation to leverage Clerk for the production of this document.

 [book-of-clerk]:https://book.clerk.vision
 [nextjournal]:https://nextjournal.com